We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 Marktplatz (Market Square, Basel)

 Dating to at least the 11th century, Marketplatz is the center of the Basel Old Town.
-The impressive Basel Town Hall (also called Basel City Hall) sits on the square and is next on our tour.
+The impressive Town Hall (also called Basel City Hall) sits on the square and is next on our tour.

 Rathaus (Basel Town Hall)